 Operating costs and tax credits are still in flux.

 The economy has been topsy-turvy the last four years, but it seems as though things will begin to even out.
 The slight decrease in unemployment, decreased inflation and rising GDP, suggest that the economy is starting to reach a new high.
-With inflation on its way to the 2 percent mark that the government is looking for, the Fed made the bold decision on September 18 to cut interest rates from 5.5-5.25% to 4.75-5%.
-Experts expect the Fed to make a second rate cut before the end of 2024.
+With inflation on its way to the 2 percent mark that the government is looking for, the Fed last made a reduction in December to rates between 4.50-4.25%.

-Vehicles that adhere to the price and one of the two other requirements will only be eligible for half of the tax credit, or $3,750.
+Vehicles purchased brand new after April 2023 that adhere to the price and one of the two other requirements will only be eligible for half of the tax credit, or $3,750.

 In response, some manufacturers have lowered prices to maximize the opportunity for consumers, while others have increased prices on EVs that don’t qualify.
-Fleet owners should remember that “decreases in vehicle pricing often hurt residual values,” says Jason Kraus, Director of Vehicle Acquisition & Lease Structure.
+Fleet owners should remember that “decreases in vehicle pricing often hurt residual values,” says Kraus.

-While state and federal governments are still interested in making dedicated efforts for full zero-emission fleets, carmakers and companies are stepping back from current EV plans.
-Most recently, Ford announced it would reduce the number of workers at its Rouge Electric Vehicle Center in Dearborn, Michigan, pulling back on its F-150 Lightning.
-Other OEMs (original equipment manufacturers) that once had aggressive plans, like General Motors, Volkswagen, and Volvo, are scaling back production to suit consumer needs.
+While some state and federal governments are still interested in making dedicated efforts for full zero-emission fleets, carmakers and companies are stepping back from current EV plans.
 The main reason for this is declining gas and diesel prices—EVs were more appealing when gas was $5 a gallon, but now that it's back down to $3, it doesn’t seem “worth it” for the average consumer to purchase an EV.
 The lack of infrastructure and slow market movement is also stunting the electrification industry as a whole.
+For many, sustainability is now seen as a “nice to have,” even with increased weather events like hurricanes, flooding, and tornadoes.

 So, what does that mean for fleets?
 Kraus urges fleet managers to recognize whether a shift to EVs suits their company.